-This blog post goes into my interpretation of Structured Literacy and how I have applied to to my classroom and tutoring.
+This blog post goes into my interpretation of Structured Literacy and how I have applied it to my classroom and tutoring.
 I do not consider myself an expert, just sharing what I’ve learned/what I’m still learning.

-Update: I’ve had some requests for these slides so I am sharing the PDF and slides here.
+Update: I’ve had some requests for these slides, so I am sharing the PDF and slides here.

 What is Structured Literacy?